cloudmesh-community/book/chapters/container/dockerfile.md

 We showcase here the use of a dockerfile on a simple example using a REST service.

-This example is copied from the officil docker documentation hosted at
+This example is copied from the official docker documentation hosted at

 * <https://docs.docker.com/get-started/part2/#publish-the-image>